-An Update on Solar Power Generation And Consumer Installation In Europe
+Update on Solar Energy Generation And Consumer Installation In Europe

 100 Gigawatt Milestone

-The new Solar Power Generation systems are grid connects to and available to supply the public with the energy they need.
+The new solar energy power systems are grid connects to and available to supply the public with the energy they need.

 The CEO of SolarPower Europe hopes that the trend toward solar power doesn’t stop here.
 Although celebrating the 100 GW benchmark is fantastic, he’s now focused on the next goal: 200 GW.

 For now, he’ll have to put his faith in the European Commission’s hands.
 They are soon to be issued by market design reformations could make or break the immediate future of solar in Europe.

 Petitions for Business Reforms Regarding Solar Power Generators

 July 5, 2016, was an important day for solar energy supporters on the European continent.
 Thirty-four (34) renewable energy organisations met in Brussels, Belgium to send a letter to the European Commission.

 This letter was addressed to Commissioner Malstrom and asks for reform in the laws that may prevent solar energy growth.
 For a long time, the commission has looked for ways to keep business trading inside the continent.

 Although this has a positive effect on the economy overall, it hasn’t helped the solar industry grow.